Line Operators in $U(1|1)$ Chern-Simons Theory

 Modules for $\CA_{(\kappa, \nu, \xi)}$ can be induced from modules of the unrolled quantum group by tensoring with the module $\CM_{(\kappa, \nu, \xi)}$ in direct analogy with how we obtain modules for $\CV_{(\kappa, \nu, \xi)}$ from $KL$.
 Not all modules for the unrolled quantum group will be honest modules for $\CA_{(\kappa, \nu, \xi)}$: we must restrict to modules that have trivial monodromy with the simple currents that generate the extension.
 Restricting to local modules further imposes the relations \be (K_1)^\kappa = (K_2)^{2\xi} \qquad (K_2)^\kappa = 1 \ee whence $\CA_{(\kappa,\nu, \xi)}$ is a quotient of a subalgebra of the unrolled, restricted quantum group.
-As with the QFTs $\CT_{(\kappa, \nu, \xi)}$ and VOAs $\CV_{(\kappa, \nu, \xi)}$, the quantum groups $\CA_{(\kappa, \nu, \xi)}$ can all be related to one another via a sequence of orbifolds and simple current extensions.
-We note that the quantum group $\CA_{(1,1,0)}$ is simply an exterior algebra with generators $\psi_\pm$ -- each of the bosonic generators $K_1,K_2$ is required to act as $1$ on local modules.
+As with VOAs $\CV_{(\kappa, \nu, \xi)}$, the quasi-quantum groups $\CA_{(\kappa, \nu, \xi)}$ can all be related to one another via a sequence of finite-order orbifolds and simple current extensions.
+We note that $\CA_{(1,1,0)}$ is simply an exterior algebra with generators $\psi_\pm$ -- each of the bosonic generators $K_1,K_2$ is required to act as $1$ on local modules.
 Indeed, the boundary VOA $\CV_{(1,1,0)}$ is simply a pair of symplectic fermions $V_{\chi_+, \chi_-}$ times a decoupled lattice VOA $V_\rho \otimes V_\theta$.
 In fact, for the choice $(k,1,0)$, one can always trivialize the associator and obtain a genuine quantum group $\CA_{(k,1,0)}$; see Section \ref{subsubsec:Ak10}.